Diego Maradona: Debut at age 16

-During his time with the Argentina national team, Maradona scored 34 goals in 91 appearances.
-He made his full international debut at age 16, against Hungary, on 27 February 1977.
-Maradona was left off the Argentine squad for the 1978 World Cup on home soil by coach César Luis Menotti who felt he was too young at age 17.
+1979 World Youth Championship and Copa América

 At age 18, Maradona played the 1979 FIFA World Youth Championship in Japan and emerged as the star of the tournament, shining in Argentina's 3–1 final win over the Soviet Union, scoring a total of six goals in six appearances in the tournament.
 On 2 June 1979, Maradona scored his first senior international goal in a 3–1 win against Scotland at Hampden Park.

 He went on to play for Argentina in two 1979 Copa América ties during August 1979, a 2–1 loss against Brazil and a 3–0 win over Bolivia in which he scored his side's third goal.

-Speaking thirty years later on the impact of Maradona's performances in 1979, FIFA President Sepp Blatter stated, "Everyone has an opinion on Diego Armando Maradona, and that’s been the case since his playing days.
+Speaking thirty years later on the impact of Maradona's performances in 1979, FIFA President Sepp Blatter stated, "Everyone has an opinion on Diego Armando Maradona, and that's been the case since his playing days.
 My most vivid recollection is of this incredibly gifted kid at the second FIFA U-20 World Cup in Japan in 1979.
 He left everyone open-mouthed every time he got on the ball."
 Maradona and his compatriot Lionel Messi are the only players to win the Golden Ball at both the FIFA U-20 World Cup and FIFA World Cup.
 Maradona did so in 1979 and 1986, which Messi emulated in 2005 and 2014 (and again in 2022).

+Maradona appeared at the 1979 Copa América, where Argentina had a poor performance, being knocked out in the first round.
+Maradona exited the tournament having scored once in a 3–0 victory against Bolivia.